-We are aware of the the possible negative impacts of chemicals contained in pesticides manure, etc on the nature trail.
+We are aware of the the possible negative impacts of chemicals contained in pesticides manure, etc on the eco-trail.
 We have put measure in place to counteract these impacts,

-e.g., we use coofee-grounds as slug repellent, natural manure from the animals as fertiliser and natural methods of weedkillers.
+e.g., we use coffee-grounds as slug repellent, natural manure from the animals as fertiliser and natural methods of weed killers.

 Energy consumption Is recorded in energy bills

 Our target is to reduce energy consumption where possible

 We have replaced most bulbs in the main building with low-energy,LED bulbs.
 We maximise the use of natural daylight in the building and scarcely use any artifical heating.
 Water is heated instantly as needed